kinetic-context

 Parameters:

-• query (required): The question to ask about the dependency
+• query (required): The question to ask about how to use the dependency

 • project_identifier (optional): If provided, the system will checkout the specific tag configured for this project before querying

-Returns: Answer to the query based on analysis of the dependency's code
+• response: The answer to the query based on analysis of the dependency's source code

 Example: